vishalkg/huffman_coding/README.md

-# huffman_code
+# Huffman Coding
-Huffman Coding: Given a frequency data, produces huffman codes for the unique characters
+Given a frequency data, produces huffman codes for the unique characters